 Thesis

 Every company represents a complex web of inflows and outflows.
 Managing a company’s expense account can be death by a thousand cuts for many businesses.
-For example, the average company spent $9.6K per employee annually just on SaaS subscriptions as of 2023.
-As an industry, global software-as-a-service spend is projected to grow to $232 billion by the end of 2024, an 18% increase from $197 billion in 2023.
+For example, the average company spent $9.6K per employee annually just on SaaS subscriptions in 2023.
+As an industry, global software-as-a-service spend is projected to grow to $295 billion by the end of 2025, a 44% increase from $205 billion in 2023.

-Managing tens of thousands in expenses may be mundane, but it's an ever-present part of any business someone has to manage, and a lot of inefficient costs both in time and money can arise from the complexity of expense management.
+Expense management is one factor that can contribute to lowering a business’s costs.
+While managing tens of thousands in expenses may be mundane, it's an ever-present part of any business that has to be managed.
+A lot of inefficient costs, both in time and money, can arise from the complexity of expense management.
 Many businesses still use paper receipts or spreadsheets to manage their expenses.
 These methods are inefficient, expensive, and error-prone.
-In 2022, it was found that one in five expense reports contained errors and it cost $52 to fix each expense report.
+In 2022, it was found that one in five expense reports contained errors, and it cost $52 to fix each expense report.

-Ramp* is a fintech company that provides a suite of products designed to automate companies’ finance operations.
+Ramp* is at the forefront of this transition, providing a suite of products designed to automate companies’ finance operations.
 Ramp’s expense management software automates receipt capture and reporting, eliminating manual tracking.
-It also provides corporate cards and offers solutions for bill payments, vendor management, and procurement operations.
-Its products are intended to increase spending policies and allow businesses to adopt smarter spending policies while cutting down on waste from manual expense management processes.
-As of March 2023, Ramp said that it had saved its customers $400 million and 5.8 million in hours of labor in the years since it was founded.
+It also provides corporate cards and offers agentic solutions for bill payments, vendor management, and procurement operations.
+Its products are intended to increase spending policy compliance and allow businesses to adopt smarter spending policies while cutting down on waste from manual expense management.

 Founding Story

-Not long after Paribus had been founded, Capital One showed interest.
+Not long after Paribus had been founded, Capital One showed interest in the company.
 Capital One’s credit card division acquired the company in 2016, just months after it had completed YC.
 At the time, the company had roughly 700K users and had saved consumers over $100 million.
 While Glyman and Atiyeh were at Capital One, they worked closely with Gene Lee, who had been one of their software engineers at Paribus.
 Lee would become Ramp’s third co-founder.

 In March 2019, Glymen and Atiyeh left Capital One to start a new venture.
 In an interview, Glyman described the origin of Ramp, saying: "We had this idea of, ‘What if your credit card could help your business spend less money?’”.
 The two of them reportedly spoke to 100 entrepreneurs and finance experts before launching such a card and found that clients were even more interested in saving time than money because the process of expensing was so broken and inefficient.
 This realization gave rise to the idea for Ramp, a product to both make the expensing process more efficient and a corporate card tailored to provide perks that businesses want.